JeremyKritz/Maze/README.md

 # Maze
 A virtual reality game where the user navigates an auto-generated maze.
+Playable game is the barebones maze.

+The Viveport ready release is almost finished, but not all here yet.
+(A bunch of the files are only at the lab with the Vive)
+Finished:
+Movement is now in whatever direction you are facing.
+(Yay, trig) The scene is now a laboratory (Think lab rat, but human) In the works:
+A tutorial scene, in the cage
+Sound effects

 Download the zip file in the release to be able to play the game.
 Currently only works with HTC Vive.
 Viveport release in the works.